How To Stay Healthy While Traveling

 Both alcohol and caffeine are dehydrating and disrupt your natural sleep patterns, therefore while you may be heading off on vacation and looking to celebrate, or catching a red eye flight and seeking that caffeine hit, these are the worst substances to turn to when it comes to air travel.
 Do your body a favor and stay hydrated with water or mineral water during your flight.
 Opt for herbal tea over caffeine when traveling- chamomile tea can assist you with relaxation and sleep, while peppermint tea can assist with digestion, which can also be triggered by travel.

 The physical and emotional stress of travel can lead to a quick depletion of essential nutrients.
 Travel also exposes you to a rather unavoidable cacophony of germs and bacteria.
 While antibacterial sprays are used onboard between flights, these can be just as irritating to the body.
-Try traveling with Superfood Greens, Vitamins A, D, and C, plus Zinc to help keep your immune system strong.
+Try traveling with Food Matters Recommended Superfood Greens, Vitamins A, D, and C, plus Zinc to help keep your immune system strong.
 Invest in a good quality probiotic that you can take whilet traveling to support your immune system, ward off nasty travel bugs and support digestion.

 #8 Catch Some Zzzz’s